eight04/webext-menus/README.md

 This function accepts an array of [property object for menus.create](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/menus/create#Parameters).
 The property object may contain following properties:

 * Any property used by `browser.menus.create`.
+* `checked`: function, which should return a boolean indicating whether the menu item should be checked.
+If `checked` is not a function, it is considered static.
 * `oncontext`: function, optional. `oncontext` should return a boolean indicating whether the menu item should be shown.

 This function returns a `menus` object, containing following properties: